-How do Restorative Practices Help to Eradicate Implicit Biases? cators • Researchers • Presenter Main Ideas Additional Information Resources Restorative practices offer a more compassionate and equitable approach to discipline and also help to eradicate implicit biases.
+How do Restorative Practices Help to Eradicate Implicit Biases?
+Main Ideas Additional Information Resources Restorative practices offer a more compassionate and equitable approach to discipline and also help to eradicate implicit biases.
 Improving the classroom management and instruction skills of teachers is the first and foremost intervention that helps to reduce discipline incidents in a classroom.
 Too often, teachers blame the students for misbehavior, yet these same students are not misbehaving in other classrooms.
 Research shows that many discipline problems result from teachers' inability to manage classrooms and engage students effectively (Nance p.
 345).
-Too often the teachers' struggle to manage the classroom in a fair and equitable way also stems from the implicit bias he or she harbors.
+Too often the teachers' stuggle to manage the classroom in a fair and equitable way also stems from the implicit bias he or she harbors.
 Teachers need interventions that help them create an optimum learning environment for their students.
-Students learn best when ■ They are engaged in an active, collaborative learning environment; ■ They see the connections between meaningful content and their own lives; ■ They see the connections between meaningful content and their own lives; ■ They feel safe and supported; and ■ They are not worried about getting in trouble. ○ Establishing such learning environments requires strong leadership from administrators who clearly articulate their vision and expectations for improved instructional and discipline strategies and strongly support their teaching staff in their efforts to make such improvements.
-Social and emotional learning that is meaningful and infused within the curriculum at a school has also proven to be an effective intervention that improves the school's discipline practices and eliminates bias.
-Effective social and emotional programs ○ Help students identify and cope with their various emotions; ○ Encourage students to develop healthy relationships; ○ Instruct students in fostering respect toward people of different races, religions, ages, gender, etc.; ○ Teach students how to make good decisions; and ○ Arm students with the tool How Restorative Justice Can Work to Keep Students of Color in School Restorative Justice Resources for Schools The Promise of Restorative Practices to Transform Teacher-Student Relationships and Achieve Equity in School Discipline Kamm Solutions Interactive Literature Review Table on Social and Emotional Learning Will School- Discipline Reform Actually Change Anything?
+Students learn best when They are engaged in an active, collaborative learning environment; They see the connections between meaningful content and their own lives; The lesson delivery and activities meet their needs and address their learning styles; They feel safe and supported; and They are not worried about getting in trouble.
+Establishing such learning environments requires strong leadership from administrators who clearly articulate their vision and expectations for improved instructional and discipline strategies and strongly support their teaching staff in their efforts to make such improvements.
+Social and emotional programs Help students identify and cope with their various emotions; Encourage students to develop healthy relationships; Instruct students how to make good decisions; and Arm students how to make good decisions; and Arm students with the tools to effectively deal with challenging interpersonal situations (Nance p.
+350).
+A most critical component to social and emotional l How Restorative Justice Can Work to Keep Students of Color in School Restorative Justice Resources for Schools The Promise of Restorative Practices to Transform Teacher-Student Relationships and Achieve Equity in School Discipline Kamm Solutions Interactive Literature Review Table on Social and Emotional Learning Will School- Discipline Reform Actually Change Anything?